discourse/mail-receiver/README.md

 specified.
 Discourse itself stands ready to receive that e-mail and process it into the discussion, in exactly the same way as an e-mail received via POP3 polling.

+Before delivery to the `discourse` service, a Postfix policy handler runs, asks Discourse if either the sender and/or recipient are invalid, and if so, rejects the incoming mail during the SMTP transaction, to prevent Discourse later sending out reply emails due to incoming spam ("backscatter").
+Legitimate users will be notified of the failure by their MTA, and obvious spam just gets dropped without reply.
+This step is just about being a good citizen of the Internet and not full spam filtering.